We don’t support this browser anymore.

 Our view

-Zooming out, it's not just that travel is important for consumers.
+Overall, travel remains important for consumers.
 That's a rising tide that lifts all ships.
-There are some easyJet-specific elements to the success story.
+There are some easyJet-specific elements to the success story too.
 The group is particularly successful at selling extras to existing passengers.
 So-called ancillary revenues are things like extra baggage, legroom and food.
 This is a growing, and highly lucrative area, and the growth has been impressive. easyJet is also targeting a higher share of sunseeker's budgets through its holidays division.
 We're impressed with the step change in profitability here and see potential for more growth.

 easyJet's ability to sell these add-ons and encourage strong demand stems from its route strategy.
 It focuses on profitable Western European routes within major airports.
 It's also invested heavily in bolstering its presence at these major airports and improving its routes.
 It's an approach that sets easyJet apart from other low-cost carriers - who trim costs by flying in and out of smaller, less convenient airports.

-The final thing to consider is escalating geopolitical tension, which has the potential to escalate and impact bookings.
+Something to consider is escalating geopolitical tension, which has the potential to escalate and impact bookings.
 This hasn't dented investor sentiment, but as with any situation like this, that can change at short notice.
+And as we’ve already mentioned, there remains uncertainty about the short-term demand.
+But crucially, we don’t view this as a cliff-edge, but more of a potential for small downgrades.

-We think easyJet is well-placed within its sector and comes with growth opportunities.
+We think easyJet is well-placed within its sector and comes with growth opportunities, that aren’t baked into the current valuation.
 There are some risks, especially in the short term, so be prepared for ups and downs.

 An independent Non-Executive director of Hargreaves Lansdown plc is also an Independent Non-Executive Director of easyJet plc.